Devolution and the GSS

-In Northern Ireland the Northern Ireland Statistics and Research Agency (Nisra) is an executive agency of Norther Ireland’s Department of Finance and Personnel (DFP).
-Some Nisra statisticians are based in DFP and others are outposted to other departments, non-departmental public bodies and other organisations.
+In Northern Ireland the Northern Ireland Statistics and Research Agency (NISRA) is an executive agency of Northern Ireland’s Department of Finance (DoF).
+Some NISRA statisticians are based in DoF and others are outposted to other departments, non-departmental public bodies and other organisations.

 While the Statistics and Registration Service Act 2007 and Code of Practice for Statistics apply across the UK, each of the devolved administrations has separate arrangements on pre-release access to official statistics.

 The statistical Head of Profession for each of the devolved administrations is called the Chief Statistician.
 The Inter Administration Committee, which includes the National Statistician and Chief Statisticians, is responsible for statistical issues related to devolution.

 What this means for producers of official statistics